slatedocs/slate/source/includes/rest/private/_new-order.md

 \*\* Price can be ignored for `market` orders, but is required for all other order types.
 For `stop` orders, this is the price at which the stop order triggers, otherwise known as the stop price.

 As an alternative to market orders, you can use limit orders with price set deep in the opposite book.
-This allows you to set a size in base asset and a price, giving you an execution price guarantee.
+This allows you to set `size` (instead of `funds`) and a price, which gives you an execution price guarantee.

-A list of products can be found by querying the [`/products`](#products) endpoint.
+A list of products can be found by querying the [/products](#products) endpoint.

 #### Limit order parameters